Juniper/terraform-provider-apstra/lab_guide_demo/README.md

 currently published with the v4.1.1.
 Apstra CloudLabs "Juniper Customer Lab".

 ### Launch a CloudLabs Instance
-This project is tested only against Apstra 4.1.1.
+This demo is tested only against Apstra 4.1.1.
 The correct CloudLabs template is *Juniper Customer Lab* with *Apstra Version: AOS_4.1.1_OB* on the CloudLabs "Experimental" tab.
+The Terraform plugin works with Apstra 4.1.2, but some of the baked-in object names (logical devices, interface maps) changed between revisions of the CloudLabs topologies, so it's smoother sailing with the 4.1.1 revision of the lab topology.

 ### Install the Provider
 Refer to the project's [main README](../README.md) to get the provider installed